- Are you stuck trying to figure out the perfect Reel?

 “But, Heidi, if I take out the outdated or weaker acting clips then I won’t have anything in my Reel!!!”

 I know, I know.
 And this is why I have a creative solution just for you!
-But to grasp it fully you will have to stop thinking outside of the box that a Reel is the answer to you getting hired for more film work.
+But to grasp it fully you will have to start thinking outside of the box that a Reel is the answer to you getting hired for more film work.

 Make some great sample clips of your acting in “audition” format.

 You don’t have to go and produce a film or web series or short film to get good sample video work on your site.
 (Sure, that’s amazing and do it if you can or are inspired to do it!
 I totally love entrepreneurial actors!)

 But, here’s a shortcut.

 Put some sample “audition” scenes from a class or a self-tape setup on your website or private youtube/vimeo channel.
 Ideally, the sample videos are film or TV scenes that you taped in a class (without a teacher’s commentary on the tape) or that you have made on your own but look good (read my Blog on How to Self-Tape).
 Pick scenes that you are AMAZING – put your best foot forward.
 Then, film you “auditioning” in front of a neutral wall or studio setting.
 Load this video onto your website or youtube channel.

 Don’t worry that this is not an onset professional clip.
 Why?
 Because if there is NO clip, or an outdated 5 year old clip, then there is nothing that is current and compelling to inspire auditioning you.

 A sample scene at its bare minimum will convince them that you can ACT.
 That you can carry a scene for 2-3 minutes.
 You need to give them reasons to bring you in.
 Give them some clips that will inspire them.